oscarngolo/quiz-bord/README.md

 2. Answer all questions in form provided.
 3. The results of the performance will display after the last submission.

+## Links

+To access the page go to this link "https://oscarngolo.github.io/quiz-bord/"

 ## Author Information